 Source: Authors' calculation. \significant at 10% level, \\ significant at 5% level, \\\ significant at 1% level.
 Robust standard error in parenthesis.
-To the education factor, the reference category is the incomplete primary school.
+To the education factor, the reference category is incomplete primary school.
 The first level refers to complete primary school.
-The second level refers to an incomplete secondary school: technical/ vocational type.
-The fourth level refers to an incomplete secondary school: university-preparatory type.
+The second level refers to incomplete secondary school: technical/vocational type.
+The third level refers to complete secondary school: university-preparatory type.
 The fifth level refers to complete secondary school: university-preparatory type.
-The sixth level refers to some university-level education, without a degree and the seventh level refers to university - level education, with a degree
+The sixth level refers to university - level education, with degree.

-Table 3Ordered logit regression's result by countries.
+Ordered logit regression's result by countries.
 Coefficients are in forms of odds ratio.